MINDFUL & LOVING

-If washing is allowed, it is best to always wash the clothes on the left and not overload the washing machine.
-Modern detergents are very effective, but can damage the fibres and pollute the environment.
-Natural materials are often washed with natural laundry detergents – pay attention to high-quality products that are as chemical-free as possible and follow their individual instructions for use and dosage.
+If machine wash is allowed, please choose the gentle cycle and temperature according to the care label.
+Always turn the garments left-side out and do not overload the washing machine.
+Modern detergents are very effective, but can damage the fibers and pollute the environment.
+Natural materials are often washed with natural shampoos – choose high-quality chemical-free shampoos and follow their individual instructions for use and dosage.
 Less is often more!
-We prefer the drying in the open air, even if the washing instructions allow the tumble dryer.
-Drying can damage the fibres and also pollutes the environment unnecessarily!

 In classic textile cleaning, water is replaced by a solvent.
 The frequently used term for “dry” cleaning refers only to the fact that the solvents are anhydrous.
 The solvents used today are hydrocarbon solvents (KWL) and perchloroethylene (PER).